ArkThis/AHAlodeck/README.md

 --------------------------------

 TL;DR:

+AHAlodeck is *not only* about re-introducing extended file attributes.
+It starts with using xattrs, and going towards a filesystem which graph-node capabilities and more.

 > If I'm correct, then I may introduce a change for anyone dealing with digital data, **comparable to going beyond 8.3 uppercase-only ASCII characters in a filename (1995), to Object Oriented programming and responsive design**: Using common, existing filesystem features. 😄️